DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-seed.md

 ## Verify signatures

 We need to verify what we downloaded (and that´s why we downloaded the last two files).
 As we are verifying the download ourselves, skip step 1.2 “Verify your download using your browser”.
 The browser extension is probably fine, but it´s a great practice to do it yourself as the process can be used for other files as well.
-And browser extensions always come with a risk of leaking personal information, so always be cautious with browser extensions (no idea if this particular extension does that, probably not).

 It’s the same procedure as before.